Boosting small and medium-sized enterprises and creating jobs for rural youth

 An innovative impact fund

-Once established, the ABC Fund provides loans and equity investments adapted to the needs of rural SMEs, farmers' organizations, agri-preneurs and rural financial institutions.
+The ABC Fund provides loans and equity investments adapted to the needs of rural SMEs, farmers' organizations, agri-preneurs and rural financial institutions.

 The ABC Fund benefits from a unique pipeline of projects.
 Building on their unique portfolios of programmes, IFAD and AGRA work with the fund manager to identify attractive and impactful investments in promising SMEs.

 IFAD has 40 years’ experience in rural areas, an extensive field presence, a strong expertise with agri-businesses and local and national networks.

 IFAD announces landmark investment in impact fund helping rural SMEs